Performance of Ghanaian players abroad wrap-up: Nuamah scores against PSG, Mensah bags 12th goal of the season as Abagna, Tekpetey, Acheampong score for respective clubs

 GREECE

-Abdul Baba Rahman lasted the entire duration for PAOK as they lost 2-1 to Olympiacos Pireus
+Abdul Baba Rahman lasted the entire duration for PAOK as they lost 2-1 to Olympiacos Piraeus

 ISRAEL